Gilbert Shelton: Film and TV

-Finally, in 2021, an animated series called Freak Brothers featuring the voices of Pete Davidson, John Goodman, and Woody Harrelson, premiered on the streaming service Tubi.
+Finally, in 2021, an animated series called Freak Brothers featuring the voices of Pete Davidson, John Goodman and Woody Harrelson, premiered on the streaming service Tubi.
+It was renewed for a second season, which began in June 2023.

 Music

 "Set My Chickens Free"

 Shelton's strip "Set My Chickens Free," published in issue #1 of the Bijou Funnies comic (1968) has been used in multiple music projects: